 Note: Depending on world supply, BCG vaccine may not be available in New Zealand.

 BCG vaccine types vary widely, with different strains.
 The incidence of side-effects with BCG vaccination differs between strains that are considered more reactogenic (ie, those that elicit stronger immune responses in animal models) and strains that are considered less reactogenic.
 The more reactogenic strains have also been associated with a higher rate of lymphadenitis and osteitis, especially among neonates.
 Reducing the vaccination dosage for the more reactogenic strains also reduces the incidence of lymphadenitis.

 21.4.1.
 Licensed vaccine

 BCG Vaccine SSI (Seqirus (NZ) Ltd) is a live attenuated vaccine, containing the less reactogenic Danish 1331 strain of M. bovis.
-The 0.1 mL dose for adults and children aged 12 months and older contains 2–8 × 105 colony-forming units of M. bovis, and the 0.05 mL dose for infants contains 1–4 × 105 colony-forming units.
+The 0.1 mL dose for children aged 12 months and older contains 2–8 × 105 colony-forming units of M. bovis, and the 0.05 mL dose for infants contains 1–4 × 105 colony-forming units.
 Other components and residuals include sodium glutamate, magnesium sulphate heptahydrate, dipotassium phosphate, citric acid, L‑asparagine monohydrate, ferric ammonium citrate and glycerol.

 21.4.2.
 Efﬁcacy and effectiveness